by Jeffrey W. Hamilton

 4. There are people who don’t want to bind the teachings of Christ from the Gospels.
 They feel the acceptance of Matthew, Mark, Luke and John as books of the New Testament is only a tradition.

-D. I can’t tell you how many times in the last year I’ve been called a traditionalist because I have opposed these and similar innovations.
+D. I can’t tell you how many times I’ve been called a traditionalist because I have opposed these and similar innovations.

 II.
 Traditions are condemned in the Bible